RayRuizhiLiao/mimic_cxr_edema/README.md

 - **Regular expression labeling from radiology reports.**

   [regex_report_edema_severity.csv](https://github.com/RayRuizhiLiao/mimic_cxr_edema/blob/main/regex_report_edema_severity.csv).
-The edema severity grades were extracted from **radiology reports** using regular expression (regex).
-More details and the code of this approach can be found [here](https://github.com/RayRuizhiLiao/regex_pulmonary_edema/).
+The edema severity grades were extracted from radiology reports using regular expression (regex).
+More details and the code of this approach can be found [here](https://github.com/RayRuizhiLiao/regex_pulmonary_edema/). **6710 radiology reports** were able to be labeled by regex.

 - **Expert labeling from radiology reports.**

   [expert_report_edema_severity.csv](https://github.com/RayRuizhiLiao/mimic_cxr_edema/blob/main/expert_report_edema_severity.csv).
-A board-certified radiologist and two domain experts have read 485 radiology reports and give pulmonary edema severity grades based on the **radiology reports**.
+A board-certified radiologist and two domain experts have read **485 radiology reports** and give pulmonary edema severity grades based on the reports.
 More details can be found [here](https://arxiv.org/pdf/2008.09884.pdf).

 - **Consensus labeling from chest radiographs.**

   [consensus_image_edema_severity.csv](https://github.com/RayRuizhiLiao/mimic_cxr_edema/blob/main/consensus_image_edema_severity.csv).
-Three senior radiology residents and one attending radiologist have labeled 141 chest radiographs.
-They assessed the **images** indepdnetently, discussed and voted on the ones that they disagreed on until a consensus was reached, detailed below.
+Three senior radiology residents and one attending radiologist have labeled **141 chest radiographs**.
+They assessed the images indepdnetently, discussed and voted on the ones that they disagreed on until a consensus was reached, detailed below.
 This label set is the *highest-quality* among the three sets, and we recommend holding it out for testing.

   ![https://github.com/RayRuizhiLiao/mimic_cxr_edema/blob/main/figures/consensus_image_labeling.png](https://github.com/RayRuizhiLiao/mimic_cxr_edema/blob/main/figures/consensus_image_labeling.png?raw=true)